mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 ## Start over or push through?

-Everything was around 80% done.
-The logo was almost done, the page designs were done minus a few tweaks and mobile versions.
-But nothing was complete and usable.
+Everything was around 80% done, but nothing was usable.
+The logo still needed some adjustments.
+The desktop versions of the page redesigns were almost done, but they hadn't started the mobile versions, so I couldn't hand things to my dev team to begin work.
 I was four months and $XXk into this four-week project, and I had no usable work.

-It had taken several weeks to find them.
-I'd have to start over, transfer partial assets
+Now, I had a decision to make.
+Do I dig myself even deeper with WebAgency by signing the retainer agreement?
+Do I wait indefinitely for them to find time for me on an hourly contract?
+Or do I hire someone else to finish the work?

+Hiring a new designer was off the table.
+I was in the middle of launching a new product, and I barely had time to do my current work.
+I didn't have time to search, interview, and onboard a new agency or freelancer.
+And I've seen what happens when one person tries to finish a project that someone else claimed was 80% done.
+The results are never good.

+It sounds absurd now, but the retainer with WebAgency sounded like a good plan.
+I only had to give a month's notice for cancellation, so if it wasn't working, I could back out.
+Plus, they had access to so many .

+I had started having TinyPilot's developers code up parts of WebAgency's design, and it was very bumpy.
+It took longer than I expected because TinyPilot's devs were more used to JavaScript development than matching precise designs with CSS.
+And there was a lot of back-and-forth across teams of, "What should the button look like when the page is in this state?"
+If WebAgency handled both design and implementation, those discussions could happen much more quickly, and I wouldn't be in the mix.

 And to be honest, I didn't have time to fuss with anything.
 I was dealing with the mayhem of launching a new product (TODO: link) and making sure all of our internal workflows were ready to fulfill orders.
 I just wanted to do the thing that would minimize my time, and that was to just stick with them.
 It seemed like the design work was mostly 85% done anyway, so why not just spend a few hours on the last 15%?

-## The one-week task that took six weeks
+It sounds absurd looking back, but the retainer seemed like an attractive solution to me.
+I loved WebAgency's work back in October.
+If I could get that quality of work consistently, that would be good.
+And if their developers were as good as their designers, $160/hr is still a little pricey, but maybe it would be worth it to have an agency that can do so many different skills without me having to interview people.

+I signed a retainer

 I already had three freelance developers working with me.
 The main thing I needed from the design agency was design.

 Meanwhile, the design agency had been telling me that their strength is the collaboration between their developers and designers.
 Their developers were well-practiced in implementing designs, so they'd likely be able to code the designs much faster than who I had on staff.

+## Not like other dev work

+## The one-week task that took six weeks

+## Before and after

+TODO: Screenshots from May retro

 ## The postmortem